sa-tre/satre-specification/docs/source/specification.md

 (tre_roles)=
 ## Roles

-A TRE conforming to the SATRE standard should provide a broadly similar experience for stakeholders operating in each of these defined roles.
+A TRE conforming to the SATRE specification should provide a broadly similar experience for stakeholders operating in each of these defined roles.
 There is not necessarily a one-to-one mapping between roles and people.
 One person can have multiple roles.